• Portfolio

 United States Los Angeles (LAX) CT

-United States Most regional airports X-ray
+United States Most regional / smaller airports X-ray

-Latin America Most major airports X-ray
+Latin America Most major & regional airports X-ray

 “We recommend that you put undeveloped film and cameras containing undeveloped film in your carry-on bags or take undeveloped film with you to the checkpoint and ask for a hand inspection -The final decision rests with the TSA officer on whether an item is allowed through the checkpoint.“